caffeinepub/todo-list-application/src/spec.md

   - Completed tasks only

 ### User Interface
-- Simple and clean design
+- Simple and clean design with blue background theme
+- Blue background color applied consistently across the main layout and all pages
+- Text and component colors optimized for proper contrast and readability against the blue background
 - Intuitive task management controls
 - Clear visual feedback for task states
 - Responsive layout